WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - instead of initializing a connection you connect to a **DATA API (shared proxy)**.
 This is quite **similar to RDS Proxy**.

+##### Aurora Serverless v2 (2020)

+- can be a bit more expensive

+* scales much faster.
+There is less over-provisioning going on since the compute increments in 0.5 ACUs instead of doubling the ACUs

+- as of writing this, it does not support _DATA API_.
+This will probably come sooner than later since it's not even GA.

 ### Neptune

 - NoSQL **Graph database**.